bautrey37/bautrey37/README.md

 How to build Mobile Applications for Android using Kotlin.

-How to make web applications.
-FE using Vue and React Backend using NodeJS and Java Spring Boot.
+How to build Web Applications.
+FE using Vue and React.
+Backend using NodeJS and Java Spring Boot.

 ## 📈 Some stats ...